Seddryck/Expressif/docs/_docs/numeric-functions.md

 Returns the value of an argument number, unless it is smaller than min, in which case it returns min, or greater than max, in which case it returns max.

 ###### Parameters
-* min: value returned in case the argument value is smaller than it
+* min: value returned in case the argument value is smaller than it.
-* max: value returned in case the argument value is greater than it
+* max: value returned in case the argument value is greater than it.

 ##### cube-power
 ###### Overview